NesrstovaV/PLS-PBs/README.md

 2) Simulation scripts

 Each simulation scenario is in a separate script.
 Each script covers CV and the comparison of first balances in for PCA PBs, PLS PBs and Selbal.
-- One block of markers: Sim_1.R
+- Sim_1.R: one block of markers
-- 4 same-sized blocks of markers: Sim_2.R
+- Sim_2.R: 4 same-sized blocks of markers
-- different-sized blocks of markers: Sim_3.R
+- Sim_3.R: different-sized blocks of markers

 3) An easy-to-use toy example